asnowmenjig/IS590-Open-Data-Mashups/dataset-inventory/eebo/README.txt

 FRACTION_TOTAL value:
-Calculated by adding together all values counts column, then dividing each author count value by the total.
+Calculated by dividing each author count value by the total number of records (95,552).
 Value represents the fractional value before conversion to percentage (i.e. 0.5 = 50%, not 0.5%)

-total = 55,115
+total = 95,552